 Dry beef stir fry or beef chukka- Kerala style…

-This is my most favorite dish made with beef, totally Kerala style dry beef stir fry.
+This is my favorite dish made with beef, totally Kerala style dry beef stir fry.
 Marinated beef is cooked in a pressure cooker and then fried in oil till it turns brown.
-Fried beef is then stir fried with mustard seeds, ginger, garlic, green chilies, lots of curry leaves and onion.
+Fried beef is then stir-fried with mustard seeds, ginger, garlic, green chilies, lots of curry leaves, and onion.
 I use coconut oil to stir fry, makes it aromatic and flavorful.
-Curry leaves also imparts a nice aroma and flavor to this dish.
+Curry leaves also impart a nice aroma and flavor to this dish.

-Try this dish, I tell ya you are gonna love love it and will make this often.
+Try this dish, I tell ya you are gonna love it and will make this often.

 This can be served as an appetizer or along with chapati or poori.

 - Beef, stew cut- 2 lb or 1 Kg

 - Ginger-Garlic paste- 1½ tbsp

 - Garam Masala- 1 tsp